j4Guanatos/algorith-mx/src/mx/epam/algorithms/arrays/zerosdocount/README.md

 The operation must preserve the existing relative order between the numbers.

 Extra:
-Solve this problem is to solve it in-line (without any extra arrays) and in a single iteration (only one for).
+An objective of this problem is to solve it in-line and in O(1N).
+This is, without any extra arrays and in a single iteration (only one for).
 Otherwise, give a demonstration that this is not possible.

 ## Input